Xylophilus ampelinus: Hosts and symptoms

-X. ampelinus is only known to infect a singular species and related subspecies of grapevine, Vitis vinifera, which is native to the near east and has since spread across the globe to produce wine.
+Xylophilus ampelinus is only known to infect a singular species and related subspecies of grapevine, Vitis vinifera, which is native to the near east and has since spread across the globe to produce wine.
 Symptoms typically manifest 3–4 weeks in shoots and stems and in 10–14 days on leaves.
 This disease displays multiple symptoms depending on the location on the plant.
 On plant shoots, symptoms begin to appear in spring through June and first appear on the lower nodes of growth, before spreading upward along the shoot.
 The symptoms appear as red/brown streaks initially, before progressing into cracks in the woody structure and cankers, After this, shoots wilt and dry up, before eventually dying back; cross sections of stems show signs of a brownish mucus in the inner tissues.
 If infected post leaf growth, leaves typically show symptoms of chlorosis, angular red/brown lesions, and in some cases signs of bacterial ooze may be seen around these lesions.
 If infection occurs post bud break and flowers are present, these will typically develop a black color before dying and falling to the ground.
 Root symptoms are rare and typically manifest as general stunting of the plant shoots.